biaslyze-dev/biaslyze/docs/sources/biaslyze/concept_class.md

 ```

 ---
-Returns True if the keyword can replace the given token.
+Check if the keyword can replace the given token.

 **Args**